Terraform data sources

 Use one of the following methods:

-Use a service account to manage the Yandex Cloud infrastructure using Terraform.
+Use a service account to manage the Yandex Cloud infrastructure via Terraform.
 It will help you flexibly configure access permissions to resources.

-You can also use Terraform under your Yandex account or a federated account, but this method is less secure.
+You can also use Terraform under your Yandex account, as well as a federated or local user account, but this method is less secure.
 For more information, see the end of this section.

-2. Set up the CLI profile to perform operations under the service account:
+Set up the CLI profile to run operations under the service account:

 Result: